BelledonneCommunications/linphone-sdk/belle-sip/README.md

 License
 -------

-<Copyright 2012 © Belledonne Communications SARL>, all rights reserved.
+Copyright © Belledonne Communications

-Belle-sip is dual licensed:
+Belle-sip is dual licensed, and is available either :

-- under a GNU GPLv3 license for free (see LICENSE.md file for details)
+ - under a [GNU/GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html), for free (open source).
+Please make sure that you understand and agree with the terms of this license before using it (see LICENSE.txt file for details).

-- under a proprietary license, for closed source projects.
-Contact <sales@belledonne-communications.com> for costs and other service information.
+ - under a proprietary license, for a fee, to be used in closed source applications.
+Contact [Belledonne Communications](https://www.linphone.org/contact) for any question about costs and services.

 Features
 --------